Newbury Building Society

 3. Subject to the other provisions of these conditions, we are liable for losses due to a delay or error by us in carrying out your instructions to make or stop a payment, or for unauthorised payments, but our liability will be limited to:

-• The amount of any interest you do not receive or any interest and charges you have to pay directly as a result of such delay or error.
+2. The amount of any interest you do not receive or any interest and charges you must pay directly because of such delay or error.

-1. You will be taken to have received any letter, secure message or other personal notice two business days after we have sent it to you.
+1. You will be taken to have received any personal notice two business days after we have sent it to you.
 The deemed date of receipt will be the date when any notice period starts.

-1. We comply with the UK General Data Protection Regulation (UK GDPR) and any other applicable data protection legislation.
+1. We comply with the UK General Data Protection Regulation (UK GDPR), Data Protection Act (DPA), Privacy and Electronic Communications Regulations (PECR), and any other applicable data protection legislation.
 Our ‘Privacy Notice’ sets out the basis on which any personal data we collect from you, or that you provide to us, will be treated.
 Our Credit Reference Agency Information Notice (CRAIN) sets out how Credit Reference Agencies use and share your personal data.

 3. Our Privacy Notice and CRAIN may be updated from time to time.
 If we are going to use your personal data for any new purposes, we will change the Privacy Notice and update you on our website and on branch notices.